pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 MkAnyAllowedType(1: Int): AnyAllowedType
 MkAnyAllowedType(Instant.now()): AnyAllowedType

-MkAnyAllowedType(user): AnyAllowedType // won't compile since we don't have an instance for User
+MkAnyAllowedType(user): AnyAllowedType // won't compile since we don't have an AllowedType instance for User
 {% endhighlight %}

 Great!
 Now we have our `AnyAllowedType` defined.
-Lets see it in action by defining `safeBind`.
+Let's see it in action by defining `safeBind`.

 {% highlight scala %}